-Campers will engage in two hours of hands-on themed programming each day and four hours of complimentary guided recreation activities throughout the campus.
-Recreation activities include various sports, arts and crafts, outdoor activities and classic camp games.
+Campers will engage in two to three hours of hands-on themed programming each day.
+The rest of the day is filled with a variety of guided recreation activities throughout the campus.
+Recreation activities include games and sports, creative and artistic projects, team building challenges and more.
+We aim to go outside at least once per day, weather permitting.

 9-11 years old.